hrouault/Brecs/README.md

 ========

-**Brecs** is a software able to reconstruct superresolution images at intermediate densitiesof active fluorophores.
+**Brecs** is a software able to reconstruct superresolution images at intermediate densities of active fluorophores.
 Active fluorophores must be sparse but their response on the camera can overlap.
 The theoretical limit for accurate reconstruction is one fluorophore per pixel on the camera, at higher densities, the acuracy quickly drops.